Post Content Last Updated February 2014

 3. Fresh Canadian Seafood

-Our pallets have become accustomed to salmon and halibut here in Canada, but there is so many more delicious and sustainable seafood options available to us.
+Our pallets have become accustomed to salmon and halibut here in Canada, but there are so many more delicious and sustainable seafood options available to us.
 Sablefish (Black Cod) from the Canadian Pacific or Alaska that are trap and bottom longline caught is one of the best options out there.
 In B.C. we also have Spot Prawns (see here for my post on B.C.
-Spot Prawns) that are super sustainable, and over on the East Coast they have Oysters on offer.
+Spot Prawns) that are a sustainable choice, and over on the East Coast, they have Oysters on offer.
 And don’t forget about the Pacific Cod, Dungeness Crab, Sardines and Atlantic Mackeral – all “green” choices as per SeaChoice.